*fourth wall breaks*

 Tropes associated with Terry Crews' roles:

 - Bald of Awesome: Never a hair on his head, but given he's huge and incredibly muscled, he generally plays pretty physically impressive guys.
+The only exception being President Elizondo in Idiocracy.

 - Family Man: Happily married.
 Also, Terry really loves his son.
 His current obsession with Blizzard games actually started because his son was into Overwatch and he decided to get into gaming so he and his son can have something to bond over.